mc3/serverPKI/docs/db.rst

   * state - :ref:`State of instance <Certinstances.state>`
   * cacert - reference to cacert instance in Certinstances, describing CA which issued this cert
-  * ocsp_must_staple - if true then the OCSP staple protocoll will be required by the cert
+  * ocsp_must_staple - if true then the OCSP staple protocol will be required by the cert
   * not_before - :ref:`Start date for cert usage <Certinstances.not_before>`
   * not_after - :ref:`End date for cert usage <Certinstances.not_after>`
-  * algo - :ref:`Cert encryption algorithm <CertKeyData.encryption_algo>`
+  * encryption_algo - :ref:`Cert encryption algorithm <CertKeyData.encryption_algo>`
   * hash - :ref:`Hash of cert <CertKeyData.hash>`